{VSS Logo}

 Advances in PC technology have allowed our process to run without the aid of special dedicated hardware.
 Once the capture device send the verification sample to our smart card, for example, we can verify a human voice in only a few seconds, on a fully self contained 8K smart card running at 3.57 MHz

-Furthermore, advances in micro chip technology allow this process to be integrated into many common consumer electronics devices for about 10 US$ cost of goods addition to an existing product (in production quantities).
+Furthermore, advances in micro chip technology allow this process to be integrated into many common consumer electronics devices for about $20 USD cost of goods addition to an existing product (in production quantities).
 This cost of goods estimate includes our "VSS Certified" components and our proprietary firmware platform which drives the application.

 We recommend using the Andrea NC-50 noise canceling headset for this PC based demonstration.
 Speak about 1/2 to 1" away from the microphone at a 90 degree angle to avoid breathing into the microphone.

-The Andrea NC-50 Noise Cancelling Headset can be purchased from our eBay store, or directly from this page by clicking the button below.
+The Andrea NC-50 Noise Cancelling Headset can be purchased from our online store, or directly from this page by clicking the button below.

 For embedded hardware applications, we have selected a compact, VERY high-quality microphone which operates on 2-10 VDC current.
 These microphones are made in the USA and exhibit superior frequency characteristics.
 They are unique since they provide a full spectrum of speech even when the distance from the microphone is increased.
 They are only about the size of an LED and fit just about anywhere.
 We have yet to find a better microphone at any price.